jvdillon/configgle/RELEASING.md

 # Releasing to PyPI

-1. Update version in `pyproject.toml`
+1. Increment version in `pyproject.toml`

 2. Build and upload:
    ```bash